aaronriekenberg/rust-parallel/README.md

 MD5 ("aardwolf") = 66a4a1a2b442e8d218e8e99100069877
 ```

 Working on a set of files from `find` command.
-The `-n` option works nicely with `find -print0` to handle filenames with newline or whitespace characters:
+The `-0` option works nicely with `find -print0` to handle filenames with newline or whitespace characters:

 ```
-find . -type f -print0 | rust-parallel -n gzip -f -k
+$ find . -type f -print0 | rust-parallel -0 gzip -f -k
 ```

 Using `awk` to form complete commands: